protontypes/open-sustainable-technology/README.md

 - [PO.DAAC](https://podaac.jpl.nasa.gov/datasetlist) - NASA Earth Observing System Data and Information System data center managed by the Earth Science Data and Information System Project.
 - [ecmwfr](https://github.com/bluegreen-labs/ecmwfr) - Provides easy access to the European Centre for Medium-Range Weather Forecasts web API services and Copernicus Climate Data Store from within R, matching and expanding upon the ECMWF python tools.
 - [ncl](https://github.com/NCAR/ncl) - The NCAR Command Language (NCL) is a scripting language for the analysis and visualization of climate and weather data.
+- [xskillscore](https://github.com/xarray-contrib/xskillscore) - An open source project and Python package that provides verification metrics of deterministic (and probabilistic from properscoring) forecasts with xarray.

 ## Access and Monitoring of Resources